Land Reform School — Summer 2025

 105 participants have already signed up for this transformative 10-week journey exploring land justice through the lens of plurinational organizing and international movement lessons.

 This summer school provides free political education to clarify why land ownership is so unequal and develops strategies for building a movement to transform this inequality.
-Drawing from indigenous-peasant movements in Bolivia, Guatemala, and Chile, we'll analyze California's land conflicts and explore pathways for change.
+Drawing from indigenous-peasant movements in Bolivia, Guatemala, and Chile, we analyze California's land conflicts and explore pathways for change.

 📚 What You'll Learn